 - How much information is stored on the disc

-- Volume of the recording stored on the disc
+- The volume of the recording stored on the disc

 “Cutting a record” is the term used to describe the actual process of scooping out material (from the disc) to form the grooves that a stylus will drag across as it’s spinning.
 It’s a complicated process that’s mainly handled by professional audio engineers (so we won’t delve into that too much here).

-The main point is that cutting and mastering records requires a different skill set and overall process from start to finish than it’s digital counterpart.
+The main point is that cutting and mastering records require a different skillset and overall process from start to finish then it’s the digital counterpart.
 In this way, it also directly relates to the digital vs. analog audio debate and which one sounds better.

 The bottom line here is that if an LP isn’t properly recorded or cut – the quality of the playback will suffer.